opea-project/GenAIEval/evals/evaluation/deepeval/README.md

 ## Acknowledgements

-The evalution inherits from [deepeval](https://github.com/confident-ai/deepeval) repo.
+The evaluation inherits from [deepeval](https://github.com/confident-ai/deepeval) repo.
 Thank for the founders of Confident AI.